xddxdd/blog/source/_posts/en/article/modify-computer/laptop-intel-nvidia-optimus-passthrough.lantian/index.md

    And remove anything related to NVIDIA drivers (such as `nvidia`)

-   Now PCIe passthrough module will take control of the dGPU in early booting process, preventing NVIDIA drivers from taking control.
+   Now PCIe passthrough module will take control of the dGPU in the early booting process, preventing NVIDIA drivers from taking control.
-4. Run `mkinitcpio -P` to update initramfs.
+4. Run `mkinitcpio -P` to update the initramfs.
 5. Reboot.
    - Or you may wait until the first step of iGPU passthrough.

 Setting up Intel GVT-g Virtual iGPU
 -----------------------------------

 Remember the multi-thousand-dollar NVIDIA GRID GPUs?
-If you get hold on one of these, the GPU driver itself will support creating multiple virtual GPUs to be used on different VMs, just like the CPU virtualization technology.
+If you get hold of one of these, the GPU driver itself will support creating multiple virtual GPUs to be used on different VMs, just like the CPU virtualization technology.

 But different from NVIDIA, 5th gen and later Intel CPUs support this out of the box, and you don't need to pay the ransom for an expensive GPU.
 Although iGPU is weak, at least it allows for smooth web browsing in VM compared to QXL, etc.

-And passing through this virtual Intel GPU is relatively easy, and may serve as a practice.
+Passing through this virtual Intel GPU is also relatively easy and may serve as a practice.

 1. Enable kernel parameters for GVT-g, and load kernel modules
    - Modify your kernel parameters (Usually located at `/boot/loader/entries/arch.conf` if you use Systemd-boot), and add: